Nuckerr/KitPvPPlus-docs/articles/Config File Defaults/config.yml.md

 # When soup is used, should the empty bowl be removed from the inventory
 remove-empty-soup: true

+kill-commands:
+  - "tell %player% You died to %killer%"
+  - "tell %killer% You killed %player%"

 scoreboard:
   enabled: true
   disabled-worlds: